bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 45°
+- 50°
-- moderate rain
+- overcast clouds
-- 84% humidity
+- 75% humidity
-- 11 mph wind
+- 21 mph wind

-1.8 inches of rain in the past 24 hours
+2.3 inches of rain in the past 24 hours

 ## Temperature Comparison